Introduction to Placement Testing at UMUC

 - Relax!
 Arrive early to the test site, acquaint yourself with the environment, and gather your thoughts.
 Even though the test is online, the system is easy to use and the test is easy to take.

 - Make sure you understand all administrative directions given to you.
 Don't be afraid to ask your proctors to repeat instructions you may not have understood.
 When prompted for your Student ID number, enter your EmplID number.
-You can locate this number in MyUMUC by visiting the MyInfo section to view your ID card.
+You can locate this number in MyUMUC by visiting the Profile section, accessible from the user icon in the upper-right corner of the page.

 - Remember to answer each question as it is presented to you on the screen.
 You cannot skip the question and go back later; because questions are multiple-choice, take a few minutes to logically eliminate one or more choices before picking your final response.